CjDave/MatrixCalculator207/README.md

 * **/LICENSE** - The license file.
 ## Preamble

 <p>In the project proposal, I identified my project as a modification to a normal calculator made with Arduino.
-I got the inspiration from https://www.allaboutcircuits.com/projects/simple-arduino-based-calculator/ who made a calcultator using arduino.
-However, due to the modifications there is little resemblance to his idea, hardware or code. <br>In the proposal, I offered modifications that would make the calculator perform computations like matrixes and differential calculus.
-The original project was going to made using an LCD screen for the output and a keypad for the input.
+I got the inspiration for the project from https://www.allaboutcircuits.com/projects/simple-arduino-based-calculator/ who made a calculator using Arduino.
+However, due to the modifications that I made there is little resemblance to his idea, hardware or code.

+In the proposal, I offered modifications that would make the calculator perform computations like matrixes and differential calculus.
+The original project was going to be made using an LCD screen for the output and a keypad for the input.
 However, after discovering that touchscreens can also be used with Arduino the project took a turn.
-The project was going to be a hybrid of a touchscreen and a keypad (like a blackberry) where the touchscreen could be used to display the output and also have a few buttons for special commands.
-I purcahesed the wrong keypad.
-The keypad I'd gotten needed soldering to be connected to the Arduino but since I lack the skills and materials to achieve that the keypad was rendered mute.
-The modification that resulted from this was having to design a keypad on the touch screen.
-This shift of workload from only getting data from the keypad to designing one on a touchscreen and also getting data from it meant that more time had to be spent coding the interface rather than the logic of the calculations.
-This cutback meant that the original idea of being able to perform matrix and differential calculations was reduced to only matrix calculations.  </P>
+The project was going to be a hybrid of a touchscreen and a keypad (like a blackberry) where the touchscreen could be used to display the output and have a few buttons for special commands.
+In gathering materials for the project, I purchased the wrong keypad.
+The keypad purchased needed soldering to be connected to the Arduino but since I lack the skills and materials to achieve that the keypad was rendered mute.
+Consequently, I had to modify the project by designing a keypad on the touch screen.
+This shift of workload from getting data from the keypad to designing a keypad with data on a touchscreen meant that more time was spent coding the interface rather than the logic of the calculations.
+This cutback forced me to abandon the original idea of the calculator being able to perform matrix and differential calculations and to limit it to only matrix calculations.</P>

 ## Hardware
 ### Materials and Links
-There are only two materials required for the project they can be found here
+There are only two materials required for the project.
+They can be found here:
 <div align="center"><strong>From Amazon:</strong> </div><br>
 3.5" TFT LCD: https://www.amazon.ca/gp/product/B07NWH47PV/ref=ppx_yo_dt_b_asin_title_o00_s00?ie=UTF8&psc=1  <br>
 Arduino Mega: https://www.amazon.ca/gp/product/B016JWNYBE/ref=ppx_yo_dt_b_asin_title_o00_s00?ie=UTF8&psc=1  <br>